GenealogyWitch/GenealogyWitch.github.io/genealogy-docs/docs/cleveland_directories.md

 # Cleveland City Directory Images

-Note - the 1861 directory was for the year ending Jul 1862, the 1887 directory is for the year ending Jul 1888, etc.
+Note - the 1861 directory was for the directory released for 1861-1862, the 1887 directory was released in 1887 for the year ending Jul 1888, etc.

 ## 1860's